unisave-cloud/docs/facets.md

 <a name="multiple-return-values"></a>
 ## Multiple return values

 Sometimes you need to return multiple values from a facet method.
-For example when you need to load a garage, you need to have data about the player, data about the motorbikes they own, achievements they unlocked, ...
+For example, when you need to load a garage, you need to have data about the player, data about the motorbikes they own, achievements they unlocked, ...

 The cleanest way to do that is to simply define a new class to act as a data container: